"We are not just vets, we are a family".

 There are seventeen kennels including one walk-in.
 Fourteen have smoked glass doors.
 The reason for glass is the ease of keeping sterile and the smoked effect reduces the stress felt by the pet when recovering from surgery.
 The walk-in kennel is for our larger dogs and for long term in patients to exercise indoors.

 The table is a stainless steel table that can be adjusted to for a "V" and tilted to various angles.
 This allows the best positioning for the patient for the surgeon to more easily perform the surgery.
 All operations are monitored for oxygen level, heart and respiratory rate, temperature and carbon dioxide level.
 There is a viewer in the theatre to allow X Ray, MRI and any others images pertinent to the surgery to be displayed to the surgeon.
 Above the table on the operating light is a CCTV camera that records on the general CCTV system.
 Whilst the operations are recorded, they can also be viewed live from anywhere in the world by our senior vet, Richard Weston.
 Through this facility, he is able to advise and, if necessary, guide a surgeon through complex proceedures.

 The pond was build in 1996 when there was a pet shop on the site.
 The soothing and calming nature of the fish and waterfall water noise meant that it was retained in the waiting room to make clients wait before consultations more relaxing.
 The biggest Koi in the pond is the original occupant being now 20 years old.
 Many of the others have been donated by clients whose fish have outgrown their own environments.

-West.
+In 2004 we became the first primary opinion practice to install a MRI machine.
+In 2017 we opened our CT scanner.
+Today it they are used, not only by ourselves for our own clients, but also as an outpatients facility for all of the North West.
 We have clients from as far and Scarborough and South Wales.
 The benefit of MRI over X Ray is that it can identify soft tissue problems such as disc problems in the spine and tumours in the brain and elsewhere.
 It is not a cheap procedure but it makes decision making in case prognosis much more reliable.